July 2000 (Part 1)

 — Jose Luis, Spain

-The intensive course you learned from me in San Sebastian is one of the best courses I have offered.
+The intensive course you learned from me is one of the best courses I have offered.
 Not only you will overcome your heart problems, you will also get many other benefits.

 This course has helped many people with heart problems.
 Their heart specialists told them that the only way was surgical operations, but they practised chi kung instead and without the operation they regained their health.
 One of many such examples is Daniel, a medical doctor from Belgium whose questions and answers appeared in the June 2000 (Part 1) issue.